here’s our take on this destination

 Here’s our Trip Itinerary around Vietnam to get you warmed up!

 In Autumn of 2017, we travelled for 2 months around Southeast Asia.
 Our first destination had to be Malaysia since it’s Harris’ home country, and our nominated base for the trip.
 And from there, our next destination country to visit would be VIETNAM.
-At that time we didn’t know much about what to expect of this country, if it would meet our expectations or if its safe or if we would even like it.
+We didn’t know much about what to expect of this country, if it would meet our expectations, or if its safe, or if we would even like it.

 We decided to start from Hanoi (capital city of Vietnam) located in the north, and finished in Ho Chi Minh City (a.k.a.
 Saigon, second most important city in the country) located in the south.
 The route that we chose was: Hanoi → Hai Phong (to Cat Ba Island) → Ha long Bay → Da Nang → Hue → Hoi An → Ho Chi Minh City.

 Our trip in Vietnam spanned a total of 14 days.
 Once we get there, we travelled between cities by plane for longer distances (anything >3 hours by road), and by bus or train over short distances (<3 hours by road).
 The idea was to save as much as possible but also taking into consideration of the time spent on commute.
 Obviously within the 14 days we didn’t have enough time to see everything that we wanted.
 But that’s a good reason for us to return someday!

 Hanoi is the capital of Vietnam and its our first stop in this country.
 Its both chaotic and exciting as its filled with noise from its never-ending incessant traffic.
 Crossing the streets was always a challenge as the traffic never waits for you to cross to the other side of the street.